-The new Aged Care Act and Support at Home program start from 1 November 2025.
-As an aged care provider, Catholic Healthcare is committed to keeping our residents, clients, families, and carers informed as the new Aged Care Act changes unfold.
-We are here to guide you through what the new Act means and how it will affect the services you or your loved ones receive.
+The new Aged Care Act and Support at Home program commenced on 1 November 2025.
+As an aged care provider, Catholic Healthcare is committed to keeping our residents, clients, families and carers informed about ongoing changes to aged care.
+We are here to guide you through what the Aged Care Act means and how it affects the services you or your loved ones receive.

 Key updates you should know (last updated 30 October 2025)